 While the rice is cooking, place the pickled sakura leaves in a bowl of water for about 1 hour.
 After one hour, dry them by gently patting them with kitchen paper.
 I recommend doing this right before assembling.

-Roll the anko into balls and store in the fridge or freezer until it’s time to assemble.
+Roll the anko into balls and store in the fridge until it’s time to assemble.
 Each ball should be about 20g or ¾ oz.

 Once the rice is cooked and cool enough to touch, divide it into equal portions.
 I recommend keeping a bowl of water nearby and wetting your hands and cooking utensils to prevent sticking.